Block Apps

 iPhone has a built-in parental control option called Screen Time.

-If you aren't familiar with Screen Time, it's something I've researched extensively when comes to both blocking apps and websites.
-It has it's weaknesses, but overall it's a decent option if you are wanting to get started or need an extra layer of backup.
+If you aren't familiar with Screen Time, it's something I've researched extensively when it comes to both blocking apps and websites.
+It has its weaknesses, but overall it's a decent option if you want to get started or need an extra layer of backup.
 I've written a dedicated guide for setting up parental controls on iPhone if you want to learn more.

 If you need something much more powerful than Screen Time that actually removes the ability to open or download apps you need to block, you'll need to consider using Supervised Mode, Apple's better alternative to Screen Time .